800.367.6515

 Boating

-If you’re taking a boat or other water vehicle out in North Myrtle, you’ll need to observe their watercraft perimeter.
+If you’re taking a boat or other water vehicle out in North Myrtle, you’ll need to observe the watercraft perimeter.
 All motorized watercraft must be at least 100 yards from shore.
 Only ages 16 and older may drive a boat in South Carolina.
-Most places require an adult aged 18+ for a rental.
+Most places require an adult aged 18+ to rent.
 Minors must have signed parental consent to ride along.

 Surf Fishing

-The shores of North Myrtle Beach are a great place to cast a line.
+The waters of North Myrtle Beach are a great place to cast a line.
 You can catch redfish, seatrout, and lots of other types of fish, all while offshore fishing.

 When you’re surf fishing off the coast of South Carolina, you are required to have a fishing license.
 You can purchase a fishing license online through the South Carolina Department of Natural Resources.

-When fishing from the shore, be sure to find a spot with no swimmers in the area.
+When fishing from the shore, be sure to find a spot with no swimmers nearby.
 Bait can attract all sorts of marine life, and swimmers can easily become tangled in lines.

 • Possession or consumption of alcohol on the beach is not allowed.